Consensys/besu-sample-networks/README.md

 `./run.sh `

 Use cases:
- - you are learning about how ethereum works
+ - you are learning about how Ethereum works
- - you are looking to create a mainnet or ropsten node but want to see how it works on a smaller scale
+ - you are looking to create a Mainnet or Ropsten node but want to see how it works on a smaller scale
  - you are a DApp Developer looking for a robust, simple network to use as an experimental testing ground for POCs.
  Generally speaking DApp developers prefer the immediate finality that a POA IBFT2 algorithm offer but POW networks work wells too